dagsdags212/bioflow/docs/workflows/assembly.md

 - ASSEMBLER: specified tool for running the assembly (default: megahit).
 - PE1: path to reads for first pair-end file.
-- PE2: path to reads for pair-end file.
+- PE2: path to reads for second pair-end file.
 - SE: path to single-end reads; PE1 and PE2 are ignored if SE is specified.
 - MIN_CONTIG_LEN: minimum contig length for filtering contigs (default: 200).
 - KMER_SIZE: k-mer length to use (default: 31).